Fullstack web developer (Frontend: AngularJS, server: PHP), consultant

 Last active: 1 day ago

-Full-stack programmer.
-I use AngularJS since 2011, use PHP since 2004.
+Full-stack programmer with 10+ years experience: I use AngularJS since 2011, use PHP since 2004.
 I like to write clean OOP code with unit-tests.
-I can share information with startups about widely used services and technologies (sometimes it will help you to save time and money).
+I can consult startups about best practices, widely used services and technologies (sometimes it will help you to save time and money).

 Things I'd like to get more experience with: Firebase, Dart, Rust, Go, Famous, RethinkDB, websockets, Polymer, HTML5 Media (audio, video, canvas).